MicrosoftDocs/supply-chain-center/articles/use/calculations.md

 ---
 title: Create and use calculations
-description: This article provides information about how to create and use calculations in Microsoft Supply Chain Center.
+description: This article explains how to create and use calculations in Microsoft Supply Chain Center.
 author: itayhi
 ms.author: itayh
 ms.reviewer: johnmichalak